BetterCLI/bettercli.org/content/design/exit-codes.md

 title: Exit codes
 ---

-When your CLI app finishes, it needs to send an Exit code[^1].
+When your CLI app finishes, it needs to send an Exit code.
 A number, usually between 0 and 127.
 Exit code zero means „success“.
 Meaning of _success_ in this case is up to your interpretation and design goals.
 Anything above zero signals a failure of some sort.

 <!--more-->

-In most scenarios, you should exit with a non-zero exit code whenver CLI command couldn’t accomplish its task.
+In most scenarios, you should exit with a non-zero exit code[^1] whenver CLI command couldn’t accomplish its task.

 However, there is a grey area, where semantics and usage of the CLI matters a lot.
 A good example is an HTTP CLI client, like cURL or httpie.
 Should they fail with a non-zero exit code for all HTTP requests that connect, but responds with an HTTP code different than 200 OK?
 What about 301 Redirects?